ShresthaRajat/mgarden/content/Cyber Security/JIT.md

 # Just In Time (JIT)
 #cyber-security #security

 giving access to resources only during the time when needed reducing the surface attack based on range of time access.
-It follows the [[Cyber Security/Least Privilages]].
+It follows the [Least Privilages](Cyber%20Security/Least%20Privilages.md).